 Windows Vista sales are ramping up, but it will take two more years to surpass sales of Windows XP, according to a recent Gartner Research report.
+However, far from being disappointed that a new product isn't setting the world on fire, many Microsoft partners said a slow migration is fine with them.

 Gartner projects that Windows Vista sales will increase to 324 million units next year and 596 million in 2009; it predicts sales of XP will decrease to 660 million units next year and 516 million in 2009.